kojq/kiaien/README.md

 - network manager: NetworkManager
 - desktop environment: GNOME
 - fstab, tmpfs
-- exa instead of ls
+- exa or lsd instead of ls
 - helix instead of vim
 - account: by default, encourages password, doas access, and no root or administrator access
 - account: changes can be made during the install process